lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 * When transitioning from STANDBY to DISABLED, the CSC will re-construct instances to all the objects it needs (:py:class:`Driver <lsst.ts.scheduler.driver.Driver>` and models alike).

-  In the default mode of operation this means the CSC will start with bare initilized objects.
+  In the default mode of operation this means the CSC will start with bare initialized objects.

   The CSC provides a mechanism to reconstruct state for the :py:class:`Driver <lsst.ts.scheduler.driver.Driver>` through the ``startup_type`` and ``startup_database`` configuration parameters.